dustinpfister/blog_posts/_posts/threejs-mesh-material-index.md

 layout: post
 categories: three.js
 id: 187
-updated: 2022-04-18 11:11:46
+updated: 2022-09-14 10:09:11
-version: 1.28
+version: 1.29
 ---

-When working with a [Mesh Object](/2018/05/04/threejs-mesh/) in [three.js](https://threejs.org/) a single instance of some kind of mesh material can be passed to the mesh constructor as the second argument which will be used to skin the geometry of the Mesh.
+When working with a [Mesh Object]() in [three.js](https://threejs.org/) a single instance of a material can be passed to the mesh constructor as the second argument, after the geometry, which will be used to skin the geometry of the Mesh.
 This is fine if I am okay with every face in the [geometry](/2018/04/14/threejs-geometry/) being skinned with the same material, otherwise I might want to do something else.
-In some cases I might be fine with using the same material for all the faces, I just want to do something with the [uv attribute of the buffered geometry](/2021/06/09/threejs-buffer-geometry-attributes-uv/) instance.
-That is to change what the offset values in a geometry that are used for a texture that is use for one or more of the various maps that are used for the material.
+Often just the use of one material is fine as the state of the uv attribute of the buffered geometry instance is in a state in which it will work well with the textures that I am using in the material.
 However another option might be to have not just one material, but an array of [materials](/2018/04/30/threejs-materials/) and then have a way to set what the material index value is for each face in the geometry.

 When working with an array of materials there is a property of a [face3](/2018/05/11/threejs-face3/) instance in the geometry of the mesh that is of interest when setting the material index property of the faces, or at least that was the case with the old Geometry Constructor that was removed in r125 of threejs.
-So then there is how to go about setting material index values with an instance of the Buffered Geometry constructor that is still part of the core of the three.js library in late versions of threejs.
-In this post then I will be touching base on this topic of working with an array of materials in a threejs project then, rather than alternatives to doing so such as uv mapping, or having [groups of objects](/2018/05/16/threejs-grouping-mesh-objects/).
+So then there is how to go about setting material index values with an instance of the [Buffered Geometry constructor](https://threejs.org/docs/#api/en/core/BufferGeometry) that is still part of the core of the three.js library in late versions of threejs.
+In this post then I will be touching base on this topic of working with an array of materials in a threejs project then, rather than alternatives to doing so such as uv mapping, or having [groups of objects](/2018/05/16/threejs-grouping-mesh-objects/) which would be yet another option for this sort of thing.

 <!-- more -->